 The Group employs the services of Gallagher Benefit Services, Inc. (GBS) to provide certain management, consulting, and technical functions and to audit medical claims paid.
-The current extended agreement with GBS is for the term ended June 30, 2022 and provides for a monthly fee based on the number of subscribers.
-The Group voted to extend the contract into fiscal year 2023 at the same effective rate per subscriber.
+The current extended agreement with GBS is for the term ended June 30, 2023 and provides for a monthly fee of \$2.50 per subscriber.
+The Group paid approximately \$220,000 in fiscal year 2023.
+The Group voted to extend the contract into fiscal year 2024 at a monthly fee of \$2.25 per subscriber.
 The agreement may be terminated by either party, at any time with 30 days prior, written notice.

 The Group elects a Treasurer who collects payment from member units, pays claims and vendor expenses, oversees investments, and maintains the financial records of the Group.
-These services are provided through a contract with the County of Plymouth for financial oversight and financial/administrative management, for a monthly fee of \$32,750.
+These services are provided through a contract with the County of Plymouth (County) for financial oversight and financial/administrative management.
+The Group paid the County \$388,000 in fiscal year 2023.